-In 1999, the Toronto Chapter of the Association of Fundraising Professionals awarded him “Outstanding Executive of the Year”.
+In 1999, the Toronto Chapter of the Association of Fundraising Professionals awarded him “Outstanding Executive of the Year.”
 In 2000, he was selected as one of “Canada’s Top 40 Leaders Under 40” by the Report on Business magazine.
-He also served as a Senior Policy Advisor to the Ontario Minister of Health with a focus on health care reform.
+In 2002, he served as a Senior Policy Advisor to the Ontario Minister of Health with a focus on health care reform.